-HLT103
+HLT103 3 credits

-TOPICS IN ALLIED HEALTH
+INVESTIGATIONS IN HEALTH CAREERS

 This course is designed to provide the learner with an overview of the healthcare system, health professions, general anatomy and physiology, principles of the scientific process, medical terminology, documentation, conducting scientific research and the use of information technology in the healthcare environment.
 The course will also include segments in signs and symptoms of illnesses, medical triage, medical ethics, and the legal responsibilities of healthcare providers.